XavierReid/WumpusWorld-Java/README.md

   </ul>

  # Additional Info
- To make custom world, from the Wumpus_World_World_Generator folder run the command <em>make</em>.
+ To make custom worlds, from the Wumpus_World_World_Generator folder run the command <em>make</em>.
 It will generate a set of worlds according to your input.